Fill your College Details

 1. What is the importance of Booth’s Multiplication Algorithm?

-The algorithm of the booth is important as it optimizes the multiplication of the signed binary numbers, reducing the number of required additions and subtractions.
-It is important in hardware implementation, especially in processors and digital signal processors, where speed and hardware efficiency are important.
+The algorithm of the booth is essential as it optimizes the multiplication of the signed binary numbers, reducing the number of required additions and subtractions.
+It is necessary in hardware implementation, especially in processors and digital signal processors, where speed and hardware efficiency are crucial.

 2. How many bits are in the Booth Algorithm?

-The number of bits in the Booth Algorithm is determined by the bit width of the multiplier.
+The multiplier's bit width determines the number of bits in the Booth Algorithm.
 If the multiplier is n bits, the algorithm operates with n bits for both the multiplicand and the multiplier, and an additional bit (Qn+1) is used for the least significant bit of the multiplier.

 3. What are the two attractive features of Booth’s algorithm?